chrisweb/web-audio-api-player/README.md

  * put all the code related to the queue into a seperate library class (out of core)
  * add UI screenshot to readme
  * add demo (github pages)
+ * for position and volume, allow to use a percentage or a value

 ## DONE